Understanding How Your Baby Sleeps (From 6 to 12 Months)

-Don’t forget to have all you ned to hand ready for naps and sleep, including any sleep prop your baby likes such as a muslin or white noise toy.
+- Don’t forget to have all you need to hand ready for naps and sleep, including any sleep prop your baby likes such as a muslin or white noise toy.
 You may need to help them to drop off by rocking or feeding them – then settle them down while sleepy but not yet asleep if you can.
 Read a calm, repetitive story that they know and love and hopefully, they should soon be in the land of nod.

-Your baby needs three hours of sleep during the day, 11 hours at night.
+Six to Nine Months - Your baby needs three hours of sleep during the day, 11 hours at night.

-At this age, your baby should still be having two good naps a day.
+Nine to Twelve Months - At this age, your baby should still be having two good naps a day.
 They now need two and a half hours of sleep during the day, 11 hours at night.

-Where to nap?
+Where to Nap?

 When your baby approaches their first year, they have another developmental leap – they will want to start walking.
 All babies are different, so don’t worry if your baby gets to this stage earlier or later than their little pals.
 At this stage they may once again struggle to sleep, as they will want to move about in their cots which offers the perfect supports for those wobbly little steps.

 You may wish to leave them to have a little play like this between their bath and starting the last part of their bedtime routine.
 Try to help them lie down by themselves rather than always putting them down – otherwise they will always want you to do this!
-This phase will pass as soon as the novelty wears off.
+This phase will pass as soon as the novelty wears off!